eth0izzle/data-breach-notifications/README.md

 # Data Breach Notifications

 This repository serves as a collection of data breach notifications.
-It is not meant to analyse the language or messaging used
+It is not meant to analyse the notifications themselves but merely serve as an archive.

 ## Contributing